 Dak To Special Forces Camp

 Located about 50 kilometers north of Kon Tum, this legendary US base was the scene of many battles due to its strategic location.
 It was also the launch point for missions to the surrounding mountains and ‘Across the fence’.
-Over the years this base saw a lot of action as this was a hot area, not Far East from the Ben Het Special Forces Camp that was close to the tri border area with Laos and Cambodia.
+Over the years this base saw a lot of action as this was a hot area, not far east from the Ben Het Special Forces Camp that was close to the tri border area with Laos and Cambodia.
 See below a video as we drive down the old runway.

 During the hill fights in 1967 the base was heavily used as well as during the Nov.
 1967 battle at Hill 875 also called The Battle of Dak To.